 Editing roles are diverse, and so are the types of work you can expect to get from clients.

-Here are the ones you can get as a freelancer (starting with ones requiring the least amount of experience):
+Here are the ones you can get as a freelancer:

-Proofreader – here you deal with grammar, punctuation, formatting, etc. To do this job faster, you should use a free app like Grammarly.
+- Proofreader – here you deal with grammar, punctuation, formatting, etc.

-Knowing about these possibilities will help you choose your niche, and do the work you enjoy.
-If you want to start fast and get clients, you should aim for being an online editor and a proofreader.
+Knowing about these possibilities will help you choose your niche and do the work you enjoy.
+If you want to start fast and get clients, aim to be an online editor and a proofreader.
 The other roles will come later as you get more experience.

 Now that you know the job requirements and types of editorial work, it’s time to set yourself up as a freelancer.

-The good news is that in the majority of countries (including the US), you can register yourself as a freelancer in a single day.
+The good news is that in most countries (including the US), you can register yourself as a freelancer in a single day.
 Don’t let laws and regulations stop you from fulfilling your dreams.
 Grit your teeth and just do it!

 The best part is that you can become a freelancer while still working at your full-time job.
 This is the best way for you to get started.
 It will allow you to get your feet wet while minimizing financial risk at the same time.

-Additionally, in certain countries, you don’t have to declare your freelance income up to a certain threshold (for example, $1000 per year).
-Make sure to contact a CPA to get all the correct info regarding your specific situation.
-Once you do that you are ready for the next step.
+In certain countries, you don’t have to declare your freelance income up to a certain threshold (for example, $1000 per year).
+Contact a CPA to get all the correct info regarding your specific situation.
+Once you do that, you are ready for the next step.